nchlswhttkr/website/content/site.md

 Almost all content and code sits in a [single Github repo](https://github.com/nchlswhttkr/website/).

 I use the static site generator [Hugo](https://gohugo.io/) (with my own theme) to build my website.
-It's fast, meets my needs for templating/content management, and handles extra features RSS feeds out of the box.
+It's fast, meets my needs for templating/content management, and handles extra features like RSS feeds out of the box.

 I like being able to write my posts locally in markdown.
 Being plain text makes it easy to write and edit, and if I ever need something more complex I can drop in custom HTML with shortcode snippets using Hugo.